Blopeur/blopeur.github.io/_posts/2021-05-31-US_PATENTS_withdrawn_is_growing_exponentially.md

-However, what is puzzling is that it costs $0 to let a patent with an assigned number issue and >$0 to have it withdrawn there must be a financial incentive to withdraw application.
+However, what is puzzling is that it costs $0 to let a patent with an assigned number issue and >$0 to have it withdrawn there must be a financial incentive to withdraw applications.
 Either that or patent examiner are getting better at finding prior arts.